 You may have spotted a landmine at your gym — that barbell attached to a rotating base.
 Now it’s time to pick it up and work your middle.
 This ab-centric exercise builds strength in the transverse plane of motion, so you can twist with ease.

 You’re not exactly standing on your feet here — but you are standing on your hands.
 And that works your core way harder.
 Want to do a handstand sans wall?
 This move is a step in the right direction.

 33. Tuck Jumps

 Catch some air to carve some abs.
-While you’ll burn out your legs on the leap, you’ll also use your abs to pull your knees into your chest.
+While you’ll burn out your legs on the leap, you’ll also use your abs to pull your knees into your chest and crush this tuck routine.
 Here’s to you hitting new heights — and snagging powerful muscles in the meantime.

 Balance is all about those abs, especially when you’re holding a big slam ball.
-Squeeze your midsection to bring the ball down to your foot and back up to stand.
+Brace your belly to bring the ball down to your foot and back up to stand.

 Grab a partner and have some fun with this standing ab exercise.
 It requires you to turn your upper body, keeping your core tight while you go.
 When you twist, hand off a water bottle, weight or whatever you have on hand.
 (A bottle of wine will do, too.)